 Immigration matters work a bit differently.
 Deferred disposition often counts as a conviction in these situations.

 Contact an Aggressive Lawyer

 Don’t let a drug possession conviction derail your educational career.
 For a free consultation with an experienced Rochester, NY criminal attorney, contact the Law Office of Frank Ciardi.

 An assertive Rochester defense attorney evens the odds.
 Rochester defense attorneys understand business and financial operations laws and procedures.
 Additionally, they understand the way the law works.
-So, a reliable defense attorney is often able to successfully resolve money laundering charges, so you can move on with your life.
+So, a reliable defense attorney can often successfully resolve money laundering charges, so you can move on with your life.
 Here are some common money laundering charges that require the help of a competent attorney.

 A person breaks proceeds from a major drug sale or other crime into small amounts.
-Then, the person makes deposits into multiple accounts, both to bury the money and to avoid reporting requirements.
+Then, the person makes deposits into multiple accounts to bury the money and avoid reporting requirements.
 Almost all U.S. and foreign banks have reporting requirements.
 And, the IRS aggressively enforces these requirements.
 So, prosecutors almost always telltale signs of smurfing schemes.

-To nail the coffin shut, grand juries often subpoena bank records and other financial records.
+Grand juries often subpoena bank and other financial records to nail the coffin shut.
 Then, since Rochester defense attorneys cannot appear before grand juries, the jurors only hear the prosecutor’s interpretation of that circumstantial evidence.

 Frequently, it’s best to voluntarily disclose these transactions, as long as a Rochester defense attorney is at your side to protect your rights.